Core application team

 team/backend-platform label in GitHub.

 We have two week cycles starting on Wednesdays.
 We do a sync planning the day before (Tuesday) where we determine what each teammate works on.
-We use GitHub projects to track that work.
-We do a sync retrospective on Mondays, before planning, and a general team sync meeting every other Monday.
-We use Geekbot in the #core-application-sync channel for daily updates and weekly digests.
+We use JIRA to track that work.
+We do a sync retrospective before the planning meeting, and have a general team sync meeting every other Monday.
+We use Geekbot in the #core-application-sync channel for daily updates.

 - Post-merge feedback: It is important to make progress while getting feedback from other teammates in code reviews.
 On the one hand, the pull request author doesn’t have to be blocked by all reviewers who the author intends to get feedback from; on the other hand, reviewers can still focus on their work on hands and leave feedback at their convenience.
 The pull request author should use their best judgement to decide if a pull request should wait (for high-risk changes) or simply rely on post-merge feedback.